 Sarah is a Wright State University graduate (’04) with a Bachelor of Science degree in Urban Affairs and a certificate in Nonprofit Leadership and Management through the Nonprofit Leadership Alliance.
 While attending school full time, she also worked full time in the nonprofit sector for a variety of nonprofit organizations from small to large.

 Sarah joined Hannah’s Treasure Chest in 2011 as the Community Relations Director, bringing with her skills and training related to fundraising, donor development and nonprofit management.
-In January 2012, she transitioned to a Co-Executive Director position and was promoted in June 2012 to Executive Director following the retirement of founder Angela Addington.
+In January 2012, she transitioned to a Co-Executive Director position and was promoted in June 2012 to Executive Director following the departure of the founder.

 Oncologist-Hematologist at Kettering Cancer and Blood Specialists

 Stuart Merl is an Oncologist-Hematologist practicing in Kettering since 1987.
 He joined the board of Hannah’s Treasure Chest in 2011, and was shortly thereafter named Chairman.
 Stuart was introduced to HTC through his wife’s involvement.
-He had helped out with some of the building projects, but was happy to use his organizational skills for the organization.
+He originally helped out with some of the building projects, but was happy to use his organizational skills to benefit the charity.
 His goals for the agency are to continue to improve its financial status and assist executive director Sarah Williams with smooth operations.

 Stuart has been on a County as well as the State Board of the American Cancer Society.
 In his current day job, he is a member of Kettering Cancer & Blood Specialists.
 He is also the Chairman of the Kettering Health Network Cancer Committee with oversight over the cancer programs of Kettering Medical Center, Grandview Medical Center, Sycamore Hospital, Southview Medical Center, Greene Memorial Hospital and Fort Hamilton Hospital.
 He received his Sc.B. and M.D. from Brown University.
 He lives in Washington Township with his wife, Pamela Merl.